Morris King Thompson: Episcopacy

 Thompson was elected bishop of Louisiana on December 5, 2009.
 He was consecrated bishop on May 8, 2010, by Presiding Bishop Katharine Jefferts Schori in Christ Church Cathedral, New Orleans.
 He was seated as bishop on May 13.

+In March 2021, Thompson announced his retirement, indicating his intention to step down as the bishop of the Episcopal Diocese of Louisiana.
+He specified that his resignation would take effect in November 2022.